Electron-phonon coupling in ferromagnetic Fe-Co alloys from first principles: Conclusions

 \section{Conclusions}

-The iron-cobalt alloy (Fe$_{1-x}$ Co$_x$) shows strong dependence of magnetization dynamics on composition, as reported in Ref.~\onlinecite{schoen2016, Ramya2021}.
+The iron-cobalt alloy (Fe$_{1-x}$Co$_x$) shows strong dependence of magnetization dynamics on composition, as reported in Ref.~\onlinecite{schoen2016, Ramya2021}.
 We investigated from first principles the spin-dependent strength of the electron-phonon interaction in these alloys as a function of composition ($x$).
 We find a rich dependence of the electron-phonon interaction strength $\lambda$ on composition.
 Analyzing separately the contributions of the majority and minority spins to $\lambda$ we find that both have strong, and opposing, variation with composition.
 Interestingly, the majority component $\lambda^\uparrow$ decreases with $x$ while the minority spin increases with $x$.
-We show that these compositional variations are driven by changes in both the density of states $N^\sigma_{\rm F}$ and the average elements of the electron-phonon matrix $\langle g^2_\sigma \rangle$.
-The understanding of electron-phonon interaction strength in ferromagnetic alloy, such as Fe$_{1-x}$Co$_x$, opens doors to a better understanding of other magnetic phenomena, such as Gilbert damping,\cite{Gilbert} ultrafast demagnetization,\cite{ultrafast_nickel} all-optical switching,\cite{all_optical} and spin-dependent transport.\cite{spin_peltier,spin_heat_acc}
+We show that these compositional variations are driven by changes in both the density of states $N^\sigma_{\rm F}$ and the average electron-phonon matrix element $\langle g^2_\sigma \rangle$.

+Understanding the electron-phonon interaction strength in a ferromagnetic alloy, such as Fe$_{1-x}$Co$_x$, opens doors to a better understanding of magnetic phenomena such as Gilbert damping,\cite{Gilbert} ultrafast demagnetization,\cite{ultrafast_nickel} all-optical switching,\cite{all_optical} and spin-dependent transport.\cite{spin_peltier,spin_heat_acc,GMTR_nat,seebeck_eph} Our work quantifies the extent to which adjusting the composition of ferromagnetic alloys, such as Fe--Co, can tune the aforementioned dynamic magnetic properties.